 When you file a VA-9, you have the opportunity to request a BVA Hearing.
 It can take a year or more to receive your BVA Hearing date.
 This hearing will address all issues on appeal to the BVA, will be held with an Administrative Law Judge, and may take place via video-teleconference.

 After your hearing has taken place, you will receive a BVA Decision.
 The issues on the decision may be granted, denied, or even remanded (or sent back) to the VA Regional Office for further development.

 Depending on the outcome of the BVA Decision, you may decide to start over at the initial level, appeal to a higher court, or you may be satisfied with the decision.
 In any event, having an attorney throughout the entire process who specializes in Veterans’ Disability can help make these decisions easier.

 The Board of Veterans Appeals may decide to remand your claim after their review.
 Remand is another word for “send back.”
 If the Board remands your claim, your file will return to the VA Regional Office.
 In most instances, the Board will direct the Regional Office on how to proceed.
 This may mean collecting additional evidence, scheduling an examination, or assigning a rating to a service-connected condition.

 If you are filing a disability claim with the VA, it is vital that you are backed by the right legal expertise.
-A Veterans’ Disability Benefits Lawyer at Jan Dils, Attorneys at Law will guide you through the crucial application process or assist you in making an appeal.
+A Veterans’ Disability Benefits Lawyer at our firm will guide you through the crucial application of the VA appeals process or assist you in making an appeal.
 We will aggressively pursue your claim and make sure that you receive the benefits that you need and deserve.
-Call now at 877-838-3726.
+Call now to learn more.